lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 **Always verify before you commit:**
 - **Prices change.** Flight prices and service quotes shift constantly.
 Use AI to understand the landscape, then confirm on the actual booking site or by calling directly.
 - **Reviews can be outdated.** Check Google Maps or Yelp directly for the most recent feedback.
-- **AI cannot make the booking for you.** It finds and summarizes — you still confirm and pay.
+- **AI cannot make the booking for you.** It finds and summarizes but you still confirm and pay.
 - **Hyperlocal availability varies.** A provider AI suggests may no longer operate in your area.
 Always call to confirm.
 :::

 ### 3.6 Activity 4: Search for Something Real

-**Goal:** Use an AI search tool to find something you actually need — and compare the experience to a traditional Google search.
+**Goal:** Use an AI search tool to find something you actually need and compare the experience to a traditional Google search.

 **Step 1 — Choose a real search task.** Pick one of the following, or use your own:
 - A flight you are considering in the next few months